natiiix/nebula/docs/heap.md

 ### 0xFF_0001 - 0x100_0000 bytes

-This will result in the allocation of a single primary block in the primary allocation table, with the table entry containing the value `0x10000` = 65536 tertiary blocks = 256 secondary blocks.
+This will result in the allocation of a single primary block in the primary allocation table, with the table entry containing the value `0x00000001` = one primary block.

 ### 0x100_0001 - 0xFF00_0000 bytes